WilliamQLiu/williamqliu.github.io/_posts/2015-04-02-python-basics.md

 ## <a id="classes">CLASS OBJECTS</a>

 Classes in Python create objects, which provides all the standard features of Object Oriented Programming.
 You can have class inheritance from base class(es); this means you can derive a new class with all the variables and methods of the base class(es) and override any variables and/or methods.
 We can access Class objects through __attribute reference__ or __instantiation__.
+By convention, we upper case our class names (e.g. Pet).

 #### <a id="classattributes">Class Attribute Reference</a>